emdeh/emdeh.github.io/_posts/2024-01-15-devvortex-walkthrough.md

 This type of vulnerability often arises due to misconfigurations or flawed programming in web applications or services.
 It poses a significant risk because it can lead to data breaches and further exploitation.

-In this case, an outdate Joomla version was exploited to obtain clear-text credentials.
+In this case, an outdated Joomla version was exploited to obtain clear-text credentials.

 >**Mitigation:** Ensure sensitive information is not vulnerable to unauthenticated disclosure,  keep systems patched, and encrypt sensitive data.

 ### Credential stuffing
 Credential stuffing is a type of attack where stolen account credentials (usernames or email addresses and passwords) from one breach are used to attempt access to accounts on other websites.
 This attack relies on the fact that many people reuse the same login credentials across multiple sites.
 It's a widespread method for gaining unauthorised access due to the commonality of password reuse.

-In this case, the credentials form the information disclosure were re-used to obtain access to the Joomla administrator panel.
+In this case, the credentials from the information disclosure were re-used to obtain access to the Joomla administrator panel.

 > **Mitigation:** Ensure passwords are not re-used across different services.

 ### Password cracking
 Password cracking is the process of attempting to gain unauthorised access to restricted systems by figuring out the password.
 It often involves the use of software that employs various methods (like brute-force attacks, dictionary attacks, or rainbow table attacks) to guess passwords.
 This technique can be used against individual accounts or to decrypt encrypted data.
 The complexity and time it takes to crack a password can vary significantly based on the password's strength and the method used.

-In this case, the hashes obtained from the MySQL database were cracked with `hashcat`.
+In this case, the hashes stolen from the MySQL database were cracked with `hashcat`.

 **Mitigation:** Ensure complex passwords are used.